 For three decades, China has been building dams on the upper Basin of the Mekong River, worrying countries downstream that China could one day turn off the tap.
-New data shows that for six months in 2019, while China received above average precipitation, its dams held back more water than ever — even as downstream countries suffered through an unprecedented drought.
-These new findings confirm what many had long suspected: China is impounding much more water than it ever has before and is causing erratic and devastating changes in water levels down stream.
+New data shows that for six months in 2019, while China normal to above average precipitation in most of its part of the Mekong, its dams held back more water than ever — even as downstream countries suffered through an unprecedented wet season drought.
+These new findings confirm what many had long suspected: China is impounding much more water than it ever has before and is causing erratic and devastating changes in water levels downstream.

 What We Know

-- New data shows that during a severe drought in the lower Mekong Basin in 2019, China’s upper basin enjoyed high rainfall and snowmelt and China’s upstream dams restricted nearly all of the record rainfall and snowmelt from the downstream.
-If China’s dams did not restrict flow, portions of the Mekong along the Thai-Lao border would have experienced above average flows from April 2019 to the present instead of suffering through severe drought conditions.
+- New data shows that during a severe wet-season drought in the lower Mekong Basin in 2019, China’s dams restricted nearly all upper Mekong wet season flow.
+Snowmelt and rainfall was normal to high for much of China’s portion of the basin for the entirety of 2019.
+If China’s dams did not restrict flow, portions of the Mekong along the Thai-Lao border would have experienced significantly higher flows from July 2019 to the end of the year instead of suffering through severe drought conditions.

-- This is part of a long pattern that has driven numerous droughts.
-The increasing frequency of drought in the Lower Basin tracks closely to the way China restricts water upstream during the dry season.
+- This is part of a long pattern that has driven numerous wet season droughts.
+The increasing frequency of wet season drought in the Lower Basin tracks closely to the way China releases water during the dry season and restricts water during the wet season.

 Eyler, Brian and Weatherby, Courtney.
 “New Evidence: How China Turned off the Tap on the Mekong River”.
 April 13, 2020.
 The Stimson Center: https://www.stimson.org/2020/new-evidence-how-china-turned-off-the-mekong-tap/

 We are grateful to Eyes on Earth for data collaboration.